10 Things You Didn’t Know About the Fourth of July

 1 Three Presidents Died on July 4

-Amazingly, three American presidents died on July 4.
-Since there have only been 45 of them, that’s a pretty stunning tidbit of trivia.
-Thomas Jefferson and John Adams both died on July 4, 1826, the 50th anniversary of the Declaration of Independence, while James Monroe, the fifth president, died on July 4, 1831.
+In a striking historical coincidence, three U.S. presidents passed away on the Fourth of July.
+Thomas Jefferson and John Adams both died on July 4, 1826—the 50th anniversary of the Declaration of Independence—while James Monroe, the nation’s fifth president, died on July 4, 1831.

 You may also like